i5heu/TestDreadnought/README.md

 ## List of default functions

+TestDreadnought comes with a few default functions that are used to make HTTP requests and compare the result with a file.

 ### Get, Post, Patch, Delete
 Will use the Settings variable to get the base URL and headers.